scai-conf/scai-conf.github.io/index.md

 ### Present Your Work:

-To present your published/accepted or on-going project as a poster or a lightening talk fill out this form: <https://forms.gle/CSCch2FBRT9V84gA8> !
+To present your published/accepted or on-going project as a poster or a lightening talk [fill out this form!](https://forms.gle/CSCch2FBRT9V84gA8)

 ### Important Dates: